redtexts/texts/mattick_1935_america_goes_to_war.md

 ---
-title: What will I do when America goes to War?
+title: What will I Do When America Goes to War?
 author: Mattick, Paul
 date: 1935
 description: Paul Mattick answers three questions put to him by the magazine Modern Monthly.
 The article also featured answers from other radicals.
 From <https://www.marxists.org/archive/mattick-paul/1935/war-america.htm>.